FatimaBilal110/CRUDitor/README.md

 - Create a new user
 - Update user by ID
 - Delete user by ID
-- Data stored in a local JSON file (no external database)
+- Data is persisted using MongoDB

 ---